yaapu/FrskyTelemetryScript/README.md

  - vertical variometer gauge on left side of center panel
  - rangefinder with max range support in config menu
  - mini home icon on yaw compass at home angle position
- - battery voltage from 3 sources (in order of priority), short pressing [ENTER]/[ENCODER] cycles between the sources
+ - battery voltage from 3 sources, short pressing [ENTER]/[ENCODER] cycles between the sources
    - frsky FLVSS voltage sensor if available (vs is displayed next to voltage)
+   - flight controller via telemetry (fc is displayed next to voltage)
    - frsky analog port if available (a2 is displayed next to voltage)
-   - flight controller via telemetry (fc is displayed next to voltage)
  - battery lowest cell if available or cell average if not
  - battery current
  - battery capacity and battery capacity used in mAh and % with vocal alerts for 90,80,70,60,50,40,30,25,20,15,10,4 levels